 Then there are the many other people you meet who frustratingly do not exhibit these fruits in their lives.
 Even after professing to live a life of faith for 50 years.
 And maybe this is you also.
 Now I understand more why.
 Each one of these fruits requires vulnerability.
 And no one likes being in vulnerability.
 No wonder everyone tries to control their faith.

 So we have this 9-part series on each one of the fruits revealing this bravery that is a part of it.
 We are starting with love and what C. S. Lewis has said, “To love at all is to be vulnerable.
 Love anything and your heart will certainly be wrung out and possibly broken.”

 Love hurts.
-Love also brings great joys (see joy next week and learn the vulnerability of that joy).
-But it is the heartbreak that holds us back from loving.
+Love also brings great joys (which happens to be next on the list).
+It is the heartbreak that holds us back from loving.